apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

         mydc build
         mydc up

 #.
 All certificates, keys, and client configuration are stored at ``infrastruture/cdn-in-a-box/optional/vpn/vpnca``.
-You just simply change ``REALHOSTIP`` and ``REALPORT`` of ``client.ovpn`` to fit your environment, and then you can connect to this OpenVPN server by it.
+You just simply change ``REALHOSTIP`` and ``REALPORT`` of ``client.ovpn`` to fit your environment, and then you can use it to connect to this OpenVPN server.

 The proposed VPN client
 """""""""""""""""""""""
-On Linux, you could choose ``openvpn``.
-Take ubuntu/debian as an example, you can install it by the following instructions.
+On Linux, we suggest ``openvpn``.
+On most Linux distributions, this will also be the name of the package that provides it.

 .. code-block:: shell
     :caption: Install openvpn on ubuntu/debian

     apt-get update && apt-get install -y openvpn

 On OSX, it only works with brew installed openvpn client, not the *OpenVPN GUI client*.
-You can install it by the following instruction.

 .. code-block:: shell
     :caption: Install openvpn on OSX

     brew install openvpn

-If you want a GUI version of VPN client, you can choose `Tunnelblick <https://tunnelblick.net/>`_.
+If you want a GUI version of VPN client, we recommend `Tunnelblick <https://tunnelblick.net/>`_.

 Private Subnet for Routing
 """"""""""""""""""""""""""
-Since ``docker-compose`` randomly create subnet, this container prepares 2 default private subnet for routing:
+Since ``docker-compose`` randomly creates a subnet, this container prepares 2 default private subnets for routing:

 * 172.16.127.0/255.255.240.0
 * 10.16.127.0/255.255.240.0

-The strategy of choosing default private subnet is comparing the subnet prefix.
-If the subnet prefix which ``docker-compose`` selected is 192. or 10., this container goes to select 172.16.127.0/255.255.240.0 for its routing subnet.
+The subnet that will be used is determined automatically based on the subnet prefix.
+If the subnet prefix which ``docker-compose`` selected is ``192.`` or ``10.``, this container will select 172.16.127.0/255.255.240.0 for its routing subnet.
 Otherwise, it selects 10.16.127.0/255.255.240.0.

-Of course, you can decide which routing subnet subnet by supply environment variable ``PRIVATE_NETWORK`` and ``PRIVATE_NETMASK``.
+Of course, you can decide which routing subnet subnet by supplying the environment variables ``PRIVATE_NETWORK`` and ``PRIVATE_NETMASK``.

 Pushed Settings
 """""""""""""""
 Pushed settings are shown as follows:

 * DNS
-* A routing rule for CIAB subnet
+* A routing rule for the ``CIAB`` subnet

 .. note:: It will not change your default gateway.
-That means apart from CIAB traffic and DNS request, all other traffic goes out standard interface bound to the default gateway.
+That means apart from CDN in a Box traffic and DNS requests, all other traffic will use the standard interface bound to the default gateway.